-- Students must make a payment to receive the tuition credit for income tax purposes.
-The Income Tax Act requires that the University receipt the payments for the tax year in which the registration took place, so payments applied to the fall 2018 session will be receipted on a T2202A for 2018 and payments applied to winter 2019 session charges will be receipted on a T2202A for 2019.
-If students make a payment to cover the fall session charges by December 2018, they will receive the tax credit on their T2202A for 2018 which will be issued in early/mid February. - All accounts must be paid in full by April 30, 2019.
-Effective May 1, 2019, academic sanctions are applied for outstanding accounts, which means transcripts are blocked.
-Service charges will also begin in May (take into account that it takes anywhere between 3-7 business days for the payment to reach the university). - Students are encouraged to make monthly installments towards their account to spread the financial impact of fees. - Students will periodically receive email notices from Student Accounts regarding an outstanding balance until the balance is paid in full even if the fees are deferred.
+• Students must make a payment to receive the tuition credit for income tax purposes.
+The Income Tax Act requires that the University receipt the payments for the tax year in which the registration took place, so payments applied to the fall 2019 session will be receipted on a T2202A for 2019 and payments applied to winter 2020 session charges will be receipted on a T2202A for 2020.
+If students make a payment to cover the fall session charges by December 2019, they will receive the tax credit on their T2202A for 2019 which will be issued in mid-February.

+- All accounts must be paid in full by April 30, 2020.
+Effective May 1, 2020, academic sanctions are applied for outstanding accounts, which means transcripts are blocked.
+Service charges will also begin in May (consider that it takes anywhere between 3-7 business days for the payment to reach the university). - Students are encouraged to make monthly installments towards their account to spread the financial impact of fees. - Students will periodically receive email notices from Student Accounts regarding an outstanding balance until the balance is paid in full even if the fees are deferred.